About Lee Forrest the Artist

-Living in Manassas, Virginia, Lee Forrest Brinckley is an artist who believes art should be generative through cultural stewardship and beauty.
-Lee creates abstract expressionist paintings with egg tempera.
+Living in Manassas, Virginia, Lee Forrest is an artist who creates paintings with egg tempera and sumi-e ink.
 From an early age, he loved to create and has worked in different mediums including oil, acrylic, pastel, and pencil.
-He attended Greenville College (now Greenville University), studied under artist Guy Chase and received his Bachelor of Arts in Fine Art.
+He attended Greenville College (now Greenville University), studied under artist and professor Guy Chase and received his Bachelor of Arts in Fine Art.

 Over the last 20+ years, Lee and his family have lived in Missouri, Texas, Illinois, Iowa, and Virginia.
-He has held positions from a counselor at Youth-Reach Houston in Texas to a director at a strategic communications firm in Virginia.
-Currently, he is the owner and chief strategist of Lee Forrest Consulting, a brand marketing company, all the while, continuing to create artwork.
+He has held positions as a counselor at Youth-Reach Houston in Texas to a director at a strategic communications firm in Virginia.
+Currently, he is the owner and principal of Lee Forrest Consulting, a brand strategy agency, all the while, continuing to create artwork.

-Lee’s paintings can be seen hanging at the Vineyard Church of Davenport, a retired rear admiral’s office and several private collections.
-His art influences include Makoto Fujimura, Mark Rothko, Willem de Kooning, and Jackson Pollock.
+Lee’s paintings can be seen hanging in the Vineyard Church of Davenport, a retired rear admiral’s office, and several private collections.
+His influences include Jackson Pollock, Makoto Fujimura, Andrew Wyeth, Egon Schiele, Alice Neel, Mark Rothko, and Willem de Kooning.

 In the Spring of 2018, Lee began working with egg tempera to create abstract paintings.
-It is during this time that he met world-renown artist, Makoto Fujimura.
-Soon after, Lee, along with Joy Ike, Ty Nathan Clark, Julie Quinn, and Kristen Peyton, was invited by Makoto, to participate in his inaugural Culture Care Art Cohort through the Brehm Center in Pasadena, California.
-Makoto has been mentoring Lee and encouraging him to use his Call as an artist to be culture shaper and steward.
+It is during this time that he met contemporary artist, Makoto Fujimura.
+Soon after, Lee, along with musician Joy Ike, and artists Ty Nathan Clark, Julie Quinn, and Kristen Peyton, was invited by Makoto, to participate in his inaugural Culture Care Art Cohort through the Brehm Center in Pasadena, California.